Welasco/AzureSentinelSyslog/README.md

     > **Note:** FluentD is written in Ruby.
 You can open most of the plugins using any text editor.

     For any Input Plugin there must be an Output Plugin.

-It means if you would like to check how the collected data gets injected in Log Analytics Workspace you can find the matching Output Plugin opening the main config file at:
+    If you would like to see how the collected data gets injected in Log Analytics Workspace you can find the matching Output Plugin by opening the main config file at:

     ```
     /etc/opt/microsoft/omsagent/[workspaceID]/conf/omsagent.conf